About IT

 As part of Butler’s overall program to become a more sustainable campus, IT continually works to improve the sustainability of our operations and infrastructure.
 By looking at everything from our data center to the paper used in printers we continue to make strides toward reducing our environmental impact.

-In accordance with the Butler University Sustainability and Clmate Action Plan (BUSCA), the ability to change the sleep settings on Butler-owned machines has been disabled and the time before a computer goes to sleep has been changed to 10 minutes.
-This initiative will reduce energy use and increase efficiency and cost effectiveness.
+In accordance with the Butler University Sustainability and Climate Action Plan (BUSCA), the ability to change sleep settings on Butler-owned Windows computers has been disabled and the time before a computer goes to sleep is 10 minutes.
+This initiative reduces energy use and increases efficiency and cost effectiveness.
+Butler-owned Mac users can sleep settings by navigating to Settings > Lock Screen > Turn display off on battery when inactive.
+Change to preferred amount of time (recommended: “For 10 minutes”).

 - Using industry standard hot aisle/cold aisle design to improve cooling efficiency and save energy